ishaq4466/cheetSheets/gitSheet.md

 5. git log --oneline --decorate --color // showing all the logs in oneline with HEAD position

+6. git log -p -1 --color  	// shows the changes in files in the last commit

 # Checkout

 1. git checkout